Ohyoukillkenny/riscv-simulator/README.md

 ## How to Work

-In our project, **first of all, we put some 01 instructions in a txt file**, exp., *exe.txt* with below manners:
+In our project, **first of all, we put some 01 instructions in a txt file**, exp., *exe.txt* as below:

 ```
 00000000100000000000001100010011 // ADDI imm=8, rs1=x0  rd=x6